pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "He who asks is fool for a moment, but he who does not ask remains a fool forever."
 --Chinese Proverb

-"Enjoy yourself.
-It's later than you think."
---Chinese Proverb

 "The hammer of hard times shatters glass, but forges steel."
---Russian Proverb
+--Russian proverb

+"Calm waters make poor sailors."
+--Proverb

 "Happiness is reality minus expectations."
 --Proverb

+"Character is destiny."
+--Proverb

+"What gets measured gets managed."
+--Proverb

 "Sacred cows make the tastiest hamburger."
 --[Proverb](https://quoteinvestigator.com/2016/12/12/cows/)

+"Co je na srdci je na dlani."
+"What is on the heart is on the palm of your hand."
+--Czech proverb, according to Babi

+"Fortune favors the brave."
+--Roman proverb

+"Enjoy yourself.
+It's later than you think."
+--Roman proverb

 <a class="anchor" id="R"></a>
 ### R